Mammon (comics): Fictional character biography

 Thus far, Mammon has made Spawn's life truly a living Hell.
 He is probably the brains behind the scheme to unleash Urizen, which leads to Spawn destroying Malebolgia.
 Mammon was alive during the time Urizen was first contained, while Malebolgia was only created 70,000 years prior to his second coming.
 Additionally, he orchestrates the plot to give Cog the means and opportunity to betray Spawn and seize control of the 8th Sphere of Hell.
 He is the stranger who tells Eddie Frank of redemption, which leads to Eddie becoming The Redeemer and beating Spawn badly enough that he could be dragged into Hell.
 He reveals the truth about Eddie's father to him to destroy his faith, weaken his powers and halt his attack while his minions capture Spawn.
 He sends Violator to Earth to take over Jason Wynn's body in order to break Spawn physically and mentally.
-Mammon personally takes the soul of Nyx's friend Thea to use as leverage later on to make Nyx betray Spawn by stealing his costume and going into Hell.
-While he is incapacitated she dons the K7-Leetha.
+Mammon personally takes the soul of Nyx's friend, Thea, to use as leverage later on to make Nyx betray Spawn by stealing his costume and going into Hell.
+While he is incapacitated, she dons the K7-Leetha.
 This is part of a larger plan to gain Nyx's powers.
 He approaches her prior to her betrayal and tries to bargain with her.
 He also tells her about Thea's soul being in Hell.

 Nyx tries to outsmart Mammon by making a deal with another minor Lord of Hell known as N'Zzezheaal, who turns out to be Mammon in disguise.
-In the end, he gets her powers and uses them to destroy Spawn's memories of Wanda and then send him on his way to break the Tiend and release The Forgotten so that they might begin the assault on Heaven.
+In the end, he gets her powers and uses them to destroy Spawn's memories of Wanda and then sends him on his way to break the Tiend and release The Forgotten so that they might begin the assault on Heaven.

 During the reappearance of Satan in Hell during the Armageddon arc, Mammon falls out of power.
 Even his former servant, Thamuz, is ready to turn on him and destroy him at Satan's command.
 However, Mammon saves himself from Thamuz by offering Satan a way to increase the ranks of Hell's army - namely, triggering the San Andreas Fault.

 It has been stated that there is only one way to destroy Mammon and that Spawn does not possess that power.
 What it is exactly has not yet been revealed, but it has been hinted that his pride will be his undoing.

 Mammon has recently returned along with a robed companion who tells him that Spawn defeated Clown and closed the Hell portal — just as Mammon had wanted him to.
 Mammon, in turn, calls Spawn "my good and faithful servant."